+Yes.
 A rhinoplasty can definitely help a crooked nose.
-The first thing to determine is what is causing the crooked nose, and from there you can figure out the solution to the problem.
-It can be anywhere from the bones being crooked or the cartilage being crooked, and there are different maneuvers for each of them.
+The first step is for the surgeon to determine what is causing the crooked nose, and from there they can figure out the solution to the problem.
+It can be anything from the bones being crooked or the cartilage being crooked, with different maneuvers used to handle each.
 In addition, typically people who have crooked noses also have trouble breathing through the nose and this can be fixed at the same time.

 Undergoing a Rhinoplasty to Make a Nose Straight

-A crooked nose is a very difficult problem to deal with as there are multiple reasons why a nose can be crooked.
-The first step is to correct any deviated septum, which is necessary to fix a crooked nose.
-If the nose is still crooked after a septoplasty, then the surgeon usually places cartilage grafts along the bridge of the nose to make it more straight.
+A crooked nose is a very difficult problem to deal with.
+The first step is to correct any deviated septum.
+If the nose still needs an adjustment after a septoplasty, then the surgeon usually places cartilage grafts along the bridge of the nose to make it more straight.
 The nice thing about this is that usually those grafts can help improve breathing and support the nose.
-As the patient heals, breathing should be better.
-A reasonable expectation is to have a nose that is straighter after rhinoplasty but achieving a perfectly straight nose is very difficult.
+As the patient heals, breathing should improve.
+You should expect to have a nose that is straighter after rhinoplasty but achieving a perfectly straight nose is very difficult.
 The reason is because the nose is susceptible to any healing issues, as well as memory of the bones and cartilage; the nose wants to shift back to its original crooked state.